ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/Aviksaikat/CVE-2016-0792](https://github.com/Aviksaikat/CVE-2016-0792) :  ![starts](https://img.shields.io/github/stars/Aviksaikat/CVE-2016-0792.svg) ![forks](https://img.shields.io/github/forks/Aviksaikat/CVE-2016-0792.svg)

 ## CVE-2016-0772
- The smtplib library in CPython (aka Python) before 2.7.12, 3.x before 3.4.5, and 3.5.x before 3.5.2 does not return an error when StartTLS fails, which might allow man-in-the-middle attackers to bypass the TLS protections by leveraging a network position between the client and the registry to block the StartTLS command, aka a &quot;StartTLS stripping attack.&quot;
+ The smtplib library in CPython (aka Python) before 2.7.12, 3.x before 3.4.5, and 3.5.x before 3.5.2 does not return an error when StartTLS fails, which might allow man-in-the-middle attackers to bypass the TLS protections by leveraging a network position between the client and the registry to block the StartTLS command, aka a "StartTLS stripping attack."